-Year: II Total: 5 hours /week

-Semester: I Lecture: 3 hours/week
+Year: II Semester: I Total: 5 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

-Tutorial: hour/week Practical: 2 hours/week

 This course is designed to provide basic knowledge about the science of nutrition which can be defined as the sum of different biochemical and physiological processes which transform food/feed components into body elements that are required for sustaining life, growth, health, and productivity.
 In farm animals such as livestock, pigs and poultry, nutrition is also important in maintaining food (e.g. meat, milk, eggs) product quality, minimizing the cost of production, and loss of undigested nutrients.
 Therefore, an understanding of basic nutrition concepts is essential for formulating rations and developing feeding practices for enhancing efficiency of food production while protecting the environment and maintaining the nutritional value of animal-derived foods.